solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 objectives:
   - Page, order, and filter accounts
   - Prefetch accounts without data
-  - Determine where in an account’s buffer layout specific data is stored
+  - Determine where in an account's buffer layout specific data is stored
   - Prefetch accounts with a subset of data that can be used to order accounts
   - Fetch only accounts whose data matches specific criteria
   - Fetch a subset of total accounts using `getMultipleAccounts`